Victorian Terrace EPC Upgrade Guide

 Victorian terraced houses, built between 1837 and 1901, represent one of the most common property types in the UK private rented sector.
 With an estimated 4.5 million Victorian properties still standing, and a significant proportion used as rental homes, these characterful properties present unique challenges for landlords seeking to meet the 2030 EPC C deadline.

 The solid brick construction that makes these homes so durable also makes them among the most difficult to insulate.
 However, with careful planning and the right approach, it is possible to significantly improve the energy efficiency of a Victorian terrace, often reaching EPC C or qualifying for a cost cap exemption.
+If your property is similar to a pre-1919 semi-detached, many of the same challenges and solutions apply.

 Property Characteristics